uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-3.md

 <img src="./fig/commit-3.png" width="100%">

-Replace the "Title" field with something informative, such as the name of your workshop and what is being committed.
+Replace the "Title" field with something informative, such as the name of your module and what is being committed.
 You can leave the description field blank, or else add more details there.

 Scroll down (if necessary) to reveal the "Create" button, and click it: